 Overview of Myelodysplastic Syndrome

 Myelodysplastic syndromes (MDS) are a group of diseases marked by abnormal production of blood cells by the bone marrow.
 Healthy bone marrow produces immature blood cells—called blasts—that then develop into red blood cells, white blood cells, and platelets.
 MDS disrupts this normal process so that the bone marrow is overactive, producing many immature cells.
 These blasts, however, do not fully develop into mature blood cells.
-As a result, patients with MDS have fewer mature blood cells, and those they do have may be abnormal and not function properly.
+As a result, patients with MDS have fewer mature blood cells, and the cells produced may be abnormal and not function properly.

 Any or all blood cell types may be affected by MDS, which is different from leukemia in which only white blood cells are overproduced.
 The direct effects of MDS may include: